aws-samples/serverless-patterns/dynamodb-glue-s3-terraform/README.md

 # Amazon DynamoDB to S3 with zero-ETL using AWS Glue with Terraform

-This pattern demonstrates how to create a zero-ETL integration between Aamazon DynamoDB and Amazon S3 using AWS Glue transformation job.
-The AWS Glue job copies data in the specified format, which can be queried usind Amazon Athena.
+This pattern demonstrates how to create a zero-ETL integration between Amazon DynamoDB and Amazon S3 using AWS Glue transformation job.
+The AWS Glue job copies data in the specified format, which can be queried using Amazon Athena.

 Learn more about this pattern at Serverless Land Patterns: Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/terraform-dynamodb-glue-s3-integration

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+Important: This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements